-As I started shooting with Kelvin and Janice, I was putting most of the time to use one side of the glass building as their backdrop.
-While I kept walking around to look for more compositional creativity, I turned around I saw something entirely different.
-I was so excited that I quickly found the center point and position the bride in the middle.
-The symmetry of the buildings from both side provides an astounding composition for me to work with.
-The leading lines brings the attention straight to the subject.
-By turning the exposure down for the ambiance, I was able to make such as dramatic and moody photograph for the bride-to-be.
+I was so excited about the discovery and I called out for Janice to come over.
+I knew this would be the perfect bridal portrait tribute for Janice.
+I quickly found the center point and positioned the bride in the middle.
+The symmetry of the buildings from both sides provided an astounding composition for me to work with.
+The leading lines brought the attention straight to the subject.
+By turning the exposure down for the ambiance, I was able to make a dramatic and moody photograph for the bride-to-be.

-Location: 850 Republican St, Seattle, WA 98109.Keywords: architecture (3), bridal (3), Bridal Portrait (15), dramatic (3), environmental portrait (3), fine art (3).
+Location: 850 Republican St, Seattle, WA 98109.Keywords: architecture, bridal, Bridal Portrait (13), dramatic, environmental portrait, fine art, Seattle Wedding Photographer (13).